adetokunbo/challengehub.app/_paragraphs/en/about/01-about.md

 ---
-heading: At ChallengeHub we stand for
+heading: At ChallengeHub we stand for&colon;
 has_content: true
 lang: en
 page_name: about